stellardreams/stellardreams.github.io/_posts/2021-04-28-Awake-Group-of-Companies-and-Our-Landing-Pages.md

 We didn't have a presence on the web.
 Focusing on the utility, I personally did not want to pay $12 USD per month.

-So I just just started creating a landing page using basic HTML and CSS.
+So I just started creating a landing page (or pages) using basic HTML and CSS.

 Here (links below) is the very first version for both of the developments.
 Feedback is super welcome and appreciated.